appwrite/appwrite/CONTRIBUTING.md

 > Note: The curly brackets in the metric name represents a template and is replaced with a value when the metric is processed.

 Metrics are collected within 3 scopes Daily, monthly, an infinity.
 Adding new usage metric in order to aggregate usage stats is very simple, but very much dependent on where do you want to collect statistics ,via API or via background worker.
-For both cases you will need to add a const variable in `app/init.php` under the usage metrics list.
+For both cases you will need to add a `const` variable in `app/init.php` under the usage metrics list using the naming convention `METRIC_<RESOURCE_NAME>` as shown below.

 ```php
 // Usage metrics